 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Describe how resources will be allocated among funding categories.
-HCR does not pre-describe an apportionment of available HOME funds among the categories described above.
+HCR does not prescribe an apportionment of available HOME funds among the eligible HOME activities/categories described above.
 HOME regulations require that 15% of the State's annual HOME allocation be awarded to Community Housing Development Organization (CHDO) projects.
-The remaining funds must be awarded to programs and projects statewide, based on a demonstrated local market need for the HOME eligible activity proposed.
-HOME may award funds to non-profits for programs or projects in areas of other HOME Participating Jurisdictions (PJs), if a local market need is demonstrated for the HOME eligible activity and the PJ partners with or provides funds and/or resources to the program or project.
-The HOME Program may also award performance-based initiatives, multi-year contracts and other Statewide specialty requests for proposals to commit and/or expend de-obligated and/or uncommitted HOME funds and program income.
-Resources are allocated based upon competitive score and geographic consideration.
+The remaining funds can be awarded to HOME eligible programs and projects statewide, based on a demonstrated local market need for the HOME eligible activity proposed.
+HOME may award funds for programs or projects in areas of other HOME Participating Jursidictions (PJs), if a local market need is demonstrated for the HOME eligible activity.
 Describe threshold factors and grant size limits.
-Applicants for HOME funds must comply with threshold limits and grant size factors as stated in the HOME Local guidelines and federal and state regulations, which vary based on activity.
-Threshold factors may include but are not limited to: a demonstrated local market need for the HOME eligible activity proposed, serving only beneficiaries making less than 80% of Area Median Income, HOME assisted units must be permanent housing, will the HOME assisted units be owner or renter occupied at project completion and does the applicant have outstanding past performance, compliance, monitoring and/or audit issues with HCR.
+Applicants for HOME funds must comply with threshold limits and maximum grant amounts as stated in the HOME federal and state regulations, which vary based on each HOME eligible activity.
+Threshold factors may include but are not limited to: a demonstrated local market need for the HOME eligible activity proposed, serving only the beneficiaries making less than 80% of Area Median Income, HOME assisted units must be permanent housing, HOME assisted units will be owner or renter occupied at project completion and the applicant cannot have outstanding past performance, compliance, monitoring and/or audit issues with OCR/HTFC.

 What are the outcome measures expected as a result of the method of distribution?
 The preservation of existing housing and the development of new construction housing that provides low income families a safe, decent, affordable and sustainable housing option.
-3 State Program Name: НОРWA Funding Sources: НОРЖА Describe the state program addressed by the Method of Distribution.
+2 State Program Name: HOPWA Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
 NYS HOPWA contracts with not-for-profit organizations or public housing agencies who provide housing and related support services to low-income persons with AIDS or HIV-related illnesses and their families.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

 The following is a listing of the criteria established for proposal evaluation and selection established under New York State's HOPWA Program: Demonstration of need within the proposed project area for the type of housing and/or services proposed; the appropriateness and quality of the site, the design and/or support services proposed for the population to be served; evidence of the applicant's ability to develop the proposed project and to operate it over the required contract period; the appropriateness of plans for participant selection to serve the target population and the consistency of these plans with the intent of HOPWA; the reasonableness of the total project cost and the HOPWA amount requested; evidence of the applicant's ability to provide, either directly or through referral, the appropriate support services; evidence that the applicant has approval for its proposed program from the local Department of Social Services; evidence of strong linkages with community-based service providers and health care providers (including home health care, primary care, and emergency medical care); evidence that the focus of the project is on enabling participants to achieve the highest level of self-sufficiency possible; evidence of the financial feasibility of the project over the required operating period; and the appropriateness of the qualifications and backgrounds of the personnel and staff to be assigned to the project.

 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)